-This post is my post number 10 (ten) to help you to configure Windows 10 Co-Management in a lab environment.
-I would recommend reading Microsoft documentation to get the latest update about the co-management features.
-I have attached Microsoft documentation links in all of my blog posts to make it easy for you.
+This post is my post number 10 (ten) to help you configure Windows 10 Co-Management in a lab environment.
+I recommend reading Microsoft documentation to get the latest update about the co-management features.
+I have attached Microsoft documentation links in all of my blog posts to make it easy.

 (End User = Admins, Support teams, and Business users)